 Skip advert

 While other manufacturers are just dipping their toes in the water when it comes to electric cars, Renault has already waded in.
 The Renault ZOE was launched almost a decade ago and the French brand has improved its powertrains and their durability over time.
 Underpinning the Megane E-Tech is a new platform but it’s one that has been co-developed with Nissan, which has also sold electric cars for the last decade.
 The Megane will share its ‘CMF-EV’ architecture with the upcoming Nissan Ariya.

-Renault achieved a disappointing 29th position out of 32 brands in our 2023 Driver Power owner satisfaction survey.
-The company’s cars were praised for their infotainment systems, low running costs and affordable servicing, but were scored down for poor practicality and lack of interior comfort and seating flexibility.
+Renault achieved a disappointing 28th position out of 32 brands in our 2024 Driver Power owner satisfaction survey.
+The company’s cars were praised for their low running costs and affordable servicing, but were scored down for poor interiors and front seat comfort – areas we think newer models like the Megane E-Tech should help improve scores.
 The Megane E-Tech should be cheaper to service than a petrol or diesel car thanks to a reduced number of parts that are likely to wear out.

+Skip advert